JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

 ### Component State

 Examples of state:
-- Number of times a button is clicked {.fragment .fade-down}
+- Results from a search {.fragment .fade-down}
 - Name of a person typed into a form {.fragment .fade-down}
-- The time that the next train arrives {.fragment .fade-down}
+- The price of a car chosen by a user {.fragment .fade-down}

 note: some tangible things you might want to represent in your web app
 note: if a component might be dependent on a bit of data, then it could be something that is represented as state